Competitive Tests

 # Design Strategies

 With usability-style tests there are two general types of tasks that you want to consider: open tasks that ask people to explore with little prompting, or closed tasks which give people clear goals.
 Each has its value.
 For competitive tests, sometimes open tasks can be the most revealing since with an open task test, each site is allowed to define the experience.
 If a site prioritizes specific experiences over others, that will likely determine the outcome and contribute to its scores.
 With closed tasks, the researcher to some extent determines the outcome because you're choosing what people do.
 If one site happens to prioritize features that fall into the task you've defined, it will likely do better.
+The competitive test template has an example of each task type.

 In a perfect world you would always start with an open task test to try to get the most "clean read" possible, and then, as needed, focus on specific closed tasks, if they are critical to your strategy.